Miles Davis: 1968–1975: The electric period

-After recording On the Corner, he assembled a group with Henderson, Mtume, Carlos Garnett, guitarist Reggie Lucas, organist Lonnie Liston Smith, tabla player Badal Roy, sitarist Khalil Balakrishna, and drummer Al Foster.
-Only Smith was a jazz instrumentalist; consequently, the music emphasized rhythmic density and shifting textures instead of solos.
-This group was recorded live in 1972 for In Concert, but Davis found it unsatisfactory, leading him to drop the tabla and sitar and play keyboards.
+After recording On the Corner, he assembled a group with Henderson, Mtume, Carlos Garnett, guitarist Reggie Lucas, organist Lonnie Liston Smith, tabla player Badal Roy, sitarist Khalil Balakrishna and drummer Al Foster.
+In striking contrast to that of his previous lineups, the music emphasized rhythmic density and shifting textures instead of solos.
+This group was recorded live in 1972 for In Concert, but Davis found it unsatisfactory, leading him to drop the tabla and sitar and play organ himself.
 He also added guitarist Pete Cosey.
 The compilation studio album Big Fun contains four long improvisations recorded between 1969 and 1972.

 Studio sessions throughout 1973 and 1974 led to Get Up with It, an album which included four long pieces alongside four shorter recordings from 1970 and 1972.
 The track "He Loved Him Madly", a thirty-minute tribute to the recently deceased Duke Ellington, influenced Brian Eno's ambient music.
 In the United States, it performed comparably to On the Corner, reaching number 8 on the jazz chart and number 141 on the pop chart.
-He then concentrated on live performance with a series of concerts that Columbia released on the double live albums Agharta (1975), Pangaea (1976), and Dark Magus (1977).
-The first two are recordings of two sets from February 1, 1975, in Osaka, by which time Davis was troubled by several physical ailments; he relied on alcohol, codeine, and morphine to get through the engagements.
+He then concentrated on live performance with a series of concerts that Columbia released on the double live albums Agharta (1975), Pangaea (1976) and Dark Magus (1977).
+The first two are recordings of two sets from February 1, 1975, in Osaka, by which time Davis was troubled by several physical ailments; he relied on alcohol, codeine and morphine to get through the engagements.
 His shows were routinely panned by critics who mentioned his habit of performing with his back to the audience.
 Cosey later asserted that "the band really advanced after the Japanese tour", but Davis was again hospitalized, for his ulcers and a hernia, during a tour of the US while opening for Herbie Hancock.